mak448a/build-ios/README.md

 Also, if you don't want the repository building on every push, you can configure it with `on: [workflow_dispatch]` instead of `on: [push]`.

+If you're tired of this taking too long, try https://github.com/mak448a/ipa-tools

 ```yaml
 name: "Build iOS app"